alibehzadian/fullstack-book-web/docs/prerequisites/java.md

 Since that year Oracle has presented a new version of Java language every year.
 Currently, the latest long term supported (LTS) version of Java is Java 17.

-# Java, JDK and JRE
+# Java, JDK, JRE and JVM

 # Install Java